 4 – Control the Noise

 Most people try and make it whisper quiet for their babies to rest.
 This is actually counterproductive.
 We won’t say “install a shutter and bam, the outside noise is gone and your baby will sleep peacefully.”
 If you believe that’s true, buy a shutter, sure!
 But in reality, it’s not about limiting the sound your nappy baby hears.
 It’s about controlling them to be familiar, safe sounds.
 Play white noise, a soft soundtrack or just allow the natural home sounds into the baby’s room.
-However, blocking outside sound with your new Ultimate Shutter is a great way to keep the sounds under your control.
+However, blocking outside sound with your new modern roller window shutter is a great way to keep the sounds under your control.
 Noisy neighbours keeping the baby awake with a whipper snipper on an early Saturday morning?
 Block them out!

 5 – If Breastfeeding, Avoid Caffeine!